Thipekesh28/skills-introduction-to-github/PROFILE.md

-Welcome to my GitHub profile!
+Welcome to My GitHub profile!